Hidradenitis and Pilonidal Disease

 About Hidradenitis Suppuritiva

 Hidradenitis suppuritiva (HS) is a disease manifested by skin infections which most commonly occur in the groins and armpits, but can also occur in the gluteal area and around the anus.
-It is caused by infection in specific apocrine glands which are the type of glands that secrete scents.
-These glands do not start functioning until puberty.
+It is caused by infection in specific apocrine glands which are the type of glands that secrete scents which start start functioning after puberty.
+There can be overlap in symptoms between pilonidal disease and HS, and it is possible for a patient to have both problems at the same time.
+It is not clear if one predisposes to the other.

 Hidradenitis Suppuritiva is treated in several ways: